turbot/steampipe-mod-azure-perimeter/perimeter/docs/rbac_shared_access.md

 This benchmark answers the following questions:

-- Are there role assignments to untrusted or external principals?
+- Are there role assignments to untrusted users or groups or service principals?
-- Are there overly broad or cross-subscription assignments?

 Properly managing RBAC is essential for maintaining a secure perimeter.
 RBAC should be carefully managed to ensure that only authorized principals have access to resources.